encode/django-rest-framework/docs/api-guide/schemas.md

 Arguments:

 * `title` - The name of the API. **required**
+* `url` - The root URL of the API schema.
+This option is not required unless the schema is included under path prefix.
 * `patterns` - A list of URLs to inspect when generating the schema.
 Defaults to the project's URL conf.
 * `urlconf` - A URL conf module name to use when generating the schema.
 Defaults to `settings.ROOT_URLCONF`.